-Cooper Grace Ward has a dedicated agribusiness team with a genuine understanding of the unique needs of this sector and its supply chain – from the farm and production to marketing and sales.
+One of the largest corporate and commercial law firms in Brisbane, offers the services of a dedicated team of agribusiness lawyers with a genuine understanding of the unique needs of this sector and its supply chain – from the farm and production to marketing and sales.

-Our lawyers act for businesses in a broad range of industries around Australia, including:
+Our Brisbane-based lawyers act for businesses in a broad range of industries around Australia, including:

 We have represented many large organisations with varied interests, including processors, transporters, exporters, industry representative bodies, research and development organisations and government bodies.